 This is called “loss aversion”.
 Research shows that negative emotions are felt more intensely than positive emotions of the same time.
 We react more negatively to losing $10 than we positively do to finding $10.

-This is why chronic poverty and loneliness are easier to manage than losing everything you have and getting dumped.
-On the flip side, few things increase your mood like a new lover or a bump in income.
+This is why it’s easier to be happy in chronic poverty and loneliness than it is if you lose everything you’ve been dumped.
+On the flip side, few things can make you as happy as a new lover or a bump in income.
 Your happiness isn’t so much dependent on where you are in life as it is on the change in your position.

 The change in your life position is responsible for your mood, while the acceleration of this change determines how hard it hits you.
 This is F=M*A applied to your emotions.